Submit a ticket My Tickets

 3. If the CNAME record is correct, the Learnworlds school URL will appear in Target.

-Request the Domain's change in your School Settings
+Step 3: Request the Domain's change in your School Settings

 If the CNAME record has been successfully created: